paulm-mcdermott/PythonTSE2022Final/ReadMe.md

 3. Functions, this sets up the functions for our simulations.
 This is part of Part 3.

 4. Simulations.
-This runs the simulations and analyses the results.
-This completes Part 4.
+This runs the simulations (Part 3) and contains most of the extension analysis (Part 4).

+5. Simulation Analysis.
+This analyses the simulated data to complete Part 3.

+6. Test.
+This was created to test a specific feature of our system.
+It has no directly relevant output for the project.

-5. Old Code.
+7. Old Code.
 This contains some code we didn't end up using but wanted to have for a reference.

 ## Help